StevenRice99/LLM-IK/readme.md

 - The overall goal would be to get analytical solutions being produced.
 - We could compare the effectiveness of the solutions both in terms of their accuracy and execution time.

+## Significance

+- Inverse kinematics are hard to solve and require a great deal of understanding of the subject.
+An LLM being able to comprehend the structure of a kinematic chain and further solve the inverse kinematics would show a very high degree of understanding and complex problem-solving.

 ## Progress

 - Robots can be parsed and tested with a standard numerical solver.